Starship Invasions: Plot

 The surviving League ship has suffered minor computer damage, and contacts Duncan for assistance.
-He enlists the help of his friend Malcolm (Henry Ramer), a computer expert, who repairs the ship using parts picked up in downtown Toronto.
-They are discovered shortly after taking off and are intercepted by one of Rameses' ships, but they shoot it down and it crashes into First Canadian Place.
-Duncan and Malcolm's "abduction" makes the front page of the Toronto Star.
-After repairs and refueling, they leave Earth in an attempt to enlist the help of other League ships.
+He enlists the help of his friend Malcolm, a computer expert, who repairs the ship using parts picked up in downtown Toronto.
+They are discovered shortly after taking off and are intercepted by one of the Serpent ships, but they shoot it down and it crashes into First Canadian Place.
+They refuel the ship and leave Earth in an attempt to enlist the help of other League ships.
 Malcolm's improvised repairs burn out shortly past the Moon, so Duncan's knowledge of the masses of the planets is put to use by Malcolm's pocket calculator to plot their course to the outer Solar System.

 The ship successfully reaches a League squadron, and they set out to attack the Legion.
 Rameses uses the computer in the League base to calculate superior strategies and begins to destroy the League ships.
 One of the robots in the base is only damaged, not destroyed, and re-takes command.
 He causes the extermination unit to destroy itself, and then directs Rameses' ships to collide with each other.
-His fleet destroyed, the super-weapon eliminated, there is no hope for Rameses and the League pleads with him to surrender.
-When Rameses discovers his sun has gone supernova during the battle, he crashes his ship into the Moon.
+With his fleet destroyed and the super-weapon eliminated, there is no hope for Rameses.
+When he discovers his sun has gone supernova during the battle, he crashes his ship into the Moon.

-During the action the extermination unit had passed over Toronto, causing Duncan's wife (Helen Shaver) to slash her wrists.
-The League races to Duncan's home and easily revives her.
+During the action, the extermination unit had passed over Toronto, causing Duncan's wife to slash her wrists.
+The League races to Duncan's home and they easily revive her.